AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

 I am a PhD Student at [ELLIS](https://ellis.eu) in [Alicante Unit](https://ellisalicante.org/) and **currently at [MPI-SWS](https://www.mpi-sws.org/)** as part of the [ELLIS PhD & PostDoc program](https://ellis.eu/phd-postdoc).
 I am very lucky to be supervised by Dr. [Nuria Oliver](https://es.wikipedia.org/wiki/Nuria_Oliver) and [Dr. Manuel Gómez Rodríguez](https://people.mpi-sws.org/~manuelgr/).

 I'm currently focused on the sociotechnical problem of **Algorithmic Fairness for Decision Making, boosted by Graph Theory**.
 I'm delving into the ethical implications of such decisions made by ML models, including concepts such as transparency, accountability, reliability, and fairness.
-Therefore, the main projects are developing algorithms that improves understanding of ML models with a focus un the data and it's representations (*how the data should be to make ML models fair?*), the fairness problem in networks (*the natural societal data type*), the long-term effects of this models, the feedback loops of user-model and, last but no least, the actual application in the society (regulation and politics).
+Therefore, the main projects are developing algorithms that improves understanding of ML models with a focus un the data and it's representations (*how the data should be to make ML models fair?*), the fairness problem in networks (*the natural societal data type*), the unexpected effects of this models, and, last but no least, the actual application in the society (regulation and politics).

 In the past, I've mainly worked in **ML** and **DL** applied to **life science**, as in my [Bachelor's](https://github.com/AdrianArnaiz/TFG-Neurodegenerative-Disease-Detection) and [Master's Thesis](https://github.com/AdrianArnaiz/Brain-MRI-Autoencoder) - both with outstanding results (*honours*) -.
 Besides, I also researched in **network science** and **graph theory**, leading to some conference papers about the understanding of the acadamic network.